 Although contacts make up a tiny fraction of plastic waste, it’s still important for contact lens wearers to be mindful of how they dispose of them, particularly if they wear daily disposable lenses.

-The threat of environmental pollution is becoming an increasingly important conversation as local communities and governments work to tackleclimate change and the impact of poorly disposed waste.
-One of the many initiativesto launch in an effort to tackle the problem has been Plastic Free July.
-The awareness month was started in 2011 by the WMRC Earth Carers in Perth, Australia.
+The threat of environmental pollution is becoming an increasingly important conversation as local communities and governments work to tackle climate change and the impact of waste that isn’t disposed of properly.

-Having tracked the journey of a contact lens either flushed down a toilet or thrown into a sink hole, researchers found that they ended up in water treatment plants, become part of sewerage sludge, or flow into the ocean.
+Having tracked the journey of a contact lens either flushed down a toilet or thrown into a sink hole, researchers found that they ended up in water treatment plants to become part of sewerage sludge or flow into the ocean.
 While they fall apart, they do not degrade.
 Fish and smaller microorganisms such as plankton often misjudge the micro-particles as food, as these particles then work their way up the food chain and into the human body.

-Contact lens wearers are advised to dispose of their contact lenses in solid waste bins, and avoid throwing them into the sink or the toilet.
-Those who are extremely eco-conscious may even want to switch to monthly or two weekly lenses to reduce their waste.
+Contact lens wearers are advised to dispose of their contact lenses in solid waste bins and avoid throwing them into the sink or the toilet.